Loremaster/Loremaster.github.io/source/_posts/2014-08-01-another-guide-to-upgrade-to-rails-4-dot-1.markdown

 end
 ```

 Unfortunately, it didn't help me.
-That is why I created special method, which knows all these 3 possible situations and generate array with this data dynamically, so you just insert this data in `permit`.
+That is why I have created special method, which knows about these 3 possible situations and generate array with this data dynamically, so you just insert this data in `permit`.

 ```ruby
   # Pair keys (which StronParams doesn't allow to use for nested attributes) with data to permit.